xct007/SuryaRB/README.md

 ## Contributing

 You can contribute to the development of this project by submitting a pull request.
 If you find any bugs, please report them by creating an issue.

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/feature-name`)
+3. Make your changes
+4. Commit your changes (`git commit -am 'Add some feature'`)
+5. Push to the branch (`git push origin feature/feature-name`)
+6. Create a new Pull Request
+7. Get your PR reviewed and merged

 ## License